lmullen/lincolnmullen.com/content/courses/scriptures.2024/index.md

 - Martin Luther King Jr., “Letter from Birmingham Jail," in Prothero, 462--482.
 - Malcom X, _Autobiography of Malcom X_, in Prothero, 308--328.
 - Malcom X, "The Ballot or the Bullet."
 PDF on Blackboard.

-### Tuesday, Mar.
-26: Patriotism

-Read:

-- "The Pledge of Allegiance," in Prothero, 408--418.
+- ~~"The Pledge of Allegiance," in Prothero, 408--418.~~
-- Franklin Delano Roosevelt and John F. Kennedy, inaugural addresses, in Prothero, 260--263.
+- ~~Franklin Delano Roosevelt and John F. Kennedy, inaugural addresses, in Prothero, 260--263.~~

 ### Thursday, Mar.
 28: Songs, hymns, and spiritual songs